 61. Eat some Chow

 Chow can be made with many different fruits and a few vegetables.
 Our favourites were mango and pineapple.
 Chopped up fruit is mixed with chadon beni (culantro), hot pepper, garlic, lime juice and a little salt and pepper.
 Delicious!
 You can buy little bags of chow at the Maracas lookout but these will be absent of pepper.
-Making your own is quick, easy and you can mix it just the way you like.
+Making your own is quick and easy, and you can mix it just the way you like.

 62. Splurge at Tiki Village or Luce